vsokolovskii/film-recommendation-bot/README.md

-# Veeam LLM Chat
+# Movie Recommendation Bot

-A FastAPI application that provides a chat interface for any LLM which supports the OpenAI interface.
+A FastAPI application that provides a chat interface for the agent which can assist the user to choose the film to watch based on their preferences.

-It is expected that the client will handle the raised exceptions and provide a user-friendly error message to the user in case of invalid input (422).

 ## Prerequisites